Md-Raihan-Molla-CSE-AI-RA-2019/Online-Grocery-Management-System/README.md

-# Online Grocery Management System
+# Online Grocery Shopping System

-Description: Developed a comprehensive web-based system facilitating the management of online grocery orders, inventory tracking, and customer information, integrating user-friendly interfaces with features like real-time updates and secure payment processing.
+Description: This project provides effortless browsing and selection of products from home, with features like flexible payment options and product ordering.
+Customers can easily add items to their carts, view detailed order information and print receipts.

 Technologies Used: HTML, CSS, JavaScript, PHP, MySQL.